tier4/AWSIM/docs/GettingStarted/Testing/index.md

   - `GNSS`: Using the ROS 2 interface - verified the number of generated messages based on the sensor frequency.
   - `IMU`: Using the ROS 2 interface - verified the number of generated messages based on the sensor frequency.
-  - `LiDAR`: Using the ROS 2 interface - verified the number of generated messages based on the sensor frequency.

 **TrafficTest:**